sbuffkin/oddblog/src/blog/dream_journal/warehouse.md

 category: "dreams"
 ---

 The earliest dream that I can recall.
+From long ago in childhood.
 <!-- excerpt -->

 The sprawling, damp, grey backrooms of a warehouse complex.
 There is a hallway leading to a dark place.